balena-io-modules/balena-procbots/README.md

 The configuration file uses a set of nested properties based on the class hierarchy of the ProcBots, with each class able to modify variables at run time from the configuration file.

 ProcBots itself has a single property, `minimum_version`, which is checked to ensure that operations only get carried out should that version be satisfied.
-Should it not find itself to be of at least the minimum version, and error is thrown.
+Should it not find itself to be of at least the minimum version, an error is thrown.

 Example: